JacoboRzts/DDoS-detection-on-SDN/README.md

 Problems:
 - [ ] The maximum size of a network is 6x5 hosts and one server.

-Improvements:
-- [ ] Add a Dockerfile and docker-compose to the mininet network.
+- [ ] Docker-compose is not working.